 8 oz. flat iron steak – thinly sliced

 2 large cloves of garlic – grated

-Sprinkle with parsley and serve.
+Sprinkle with a little cilantro for garnish and serve.